SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Infernal Ichor**
 >
 > When the grandguard is reduced to 0 Stamina, they spray burning blood.
-Each creature adjacent to the grandguard takes 3 fire damage
+Each creature adjacent to the grandguard takes 3 fire damage.

 ###### Hobgoblin Hell Trooper